Sindhujabaikadi/sindhujabaikadi_Adv_ML_Project/README.md

-# sindhujabaikadi_Adv_ML_Project
+# Prediction of diagnosis of Cervical Cancer  using ML
-Prediction of diagnosis of Cervical Cancer  using ML Cervical cancer poses a significant global health challenge, profoundly impacting the lives of women and their families [1].
+ Cervical cancer poses a significant global health challenge, profoundly impacting the lives of women and their families [1].
 This malignancy originates in the cervix, the lower part of the uterus that connects to the vagina, primarily as a result of persistent infection with specific